nubenetes/awesome-kubernetes/docs/terraform.md

-# Hashicorp Packer & Terraform.
-K8s Boilerplates
+# Hashicorp Terraform & Packer.
+Kubernetes Boilerplates

 {=="It's not controversial to provision resources with code.
 It shouldn't be controversial to deploy and manage resources with code" (Jaana Dogan)==}